mlindgren/blog-archive/source/projects/mocap/index.markdown

 maximum number of subsequent frames to use from one animation without moving to the next frame in the other are not violated).
-This approach proved to not be very suitable for our purposes, as we are more concerned with smoothly transitioning between two animations.
+This approach proved to not be very suitable for our purposes, as we are more concerned with smoothly transitioning between two complete animations; i.e. we want to begin our transition near the end of the first animation and finish it near the start of the second animation.
 Therefore, we perform blending only over a fixed number of frames relative to the animation size; currently we use one quarter of the frames in the shorter animation.
 Ideally, this value would not be a constant defined in the code, but controllable by the user.
 Our DistanceMap class, then, starts on the frame that LerpBlender starts blending, and from there calculates the shortest path from the start to the end, where the end cannot occur after the maximum number of blended frames.

 LerpBlender's interpolation uses DistanceMap's <code>calcShortestPath</code>
 function to find the best path between frames.
-The calculation uses a slope limit _L_ of 3, suggested by Slot as a sufficient constraint to prevent no path between positions from taking more than _L_ horizontal or vertical steps.
-Starting from the zero'th frame of the first animation,
-<code>calcShortestPath</code> pushes frame pairs onto the "shortest path" STL
+The calculation uses a slope limit _L_ of 3, suggested by Slot as a sufficient constraint to prevent unnatural movements caused by skipping between "distant" frames.
+Starting from the zero'th frame of the first animation, <code>calcShortestPath</code> pushes frame pairs onto the "shortest path" STL vector.
-vector.
 The first element of the frame pair is the frame of the first animation to be blended, and the second element is the frame of the second animation.
 Until the frame at which interpolation should start is reached, only the frame in the first animation is incremented while the frame in the second animation stays at 0.
-Once interpolation starts, then pairs are chosen based on their distance, as calculated by the <code>getDistance</code> function, as long as their location in the distance map does not violate the slope limit.
+Once interpolation starts, then pairs are chosen based on their distance, as calculated by the
+<code>getDistance</code> function, as long as their location in the distance map
+does not violate the slope limit.

 ### Blending Motionsin Series